Kursi Aur Qanoon

 Kursi Aur Qanoon is a Pakistani Urdu language film directed by Masood Butt.
 Film music composer is M Ashraf and film song lyrics are by Saeed Gillani.

 Synopsis

 The story revolves around an Israeli agent Ameer Khan (Afzaal Ahmed) who, with his daughter Pinki (Reema), are here only to decapitate the country.
-In the quest of doing so they release Kali (Babar Ali) which causes a mystery to arise.
+In the quest of doing so they release Kali (Babar Ali) which causes a mystery to arise. until Police Officer Irman and his partner Naveed must stop plan.